Does Local Urban Governance Status Matter? Evidence from India: Results

 \subsection{First stage: Effects on Statutory Recognition}

 The first-stage results in Table \ref{tab:firststage_global_local} reveal important patterns regarding the strength and validity of our instrumental variable strategy.
-In the global sample, the instrument exhibits substantial explanatory power with a coefficient of 0.427 (standard error 0.0159) and a first-stage F-statistic of 717.68, well exceeding conventional thresholds for weak instrument concerns.
+In the global sample, the instrument exhibits substantial explanatory power with a coefficient of 0.431 and a first-stage F-statistic of 749.43, well exceeding conventional thresholds for weak instrument concerns.
 However, this strong statistical relationship may be misleading for causal identification purposes.
 The global specification, while statistically powerful, is potentially vulnerable to endogeneity.
 Settlements across the entire population and density spectrum may differ systematically in ways that correlate with both census threshold compliance and subsequent outcomes.
 For instance, larger settlements may have greater political influence or administrative capacity that simultaneously makes them more likely to meet census criteria and more likely to attract infrastructure investment, regardless of statutory status.
-The high explanatory power (adjusted $R^2$ of 0.3233) suggests that the instrument is capturing substantial systematic variation that may not be quasi-random.

-In contrast, the local specification of restricting analysis to settlements near the census cutoffs\footnote{We use the following restrictions around the thresholds: (i) population $\pm 5000$ (ii) density $\pm 400$ (iii) non-ag male main work share $\pm 0.2$.} provides more credible identification despite the smaller coefficient magnitude (0.071) and relatively lower F-statistic (18.81).
+In contrast, the local specification of restricting analysis to settlements near the census cutoffs\footnote{We use the following restrictions around the thresholds: (i) population $\pm 5000$ (ii) density $\pm 400$ (iii) non-ag male main work share $\pm 0.2$.
+Table \ref{tab:bw_sensitivity} in the appendix presents bandwidth-sensitivity results.} provides more credible identification despite the smaller coefficient magnitude (0.071) and relatively lower F-statistic (18.05).
 This specification focuses on settlements that are observationally similar except for small differences in census characteristics that push them just above or below the thresholds.
-The lower adjusted $R^2$ (0.0581) and partial $R^2$ of instrument (0.0130) indicate that we are capturing variation that is more plausibly exogenous, as settlements just above and below the cutoffs should be similar in unobservable characteristics in the absence of treatment, as long as no manipulation occurs.
+The lower adjusted $R^2$ (0.1007) and partial $R^2$ of instrument (0.0127) indicate that we are capturing variation that is more plausibly exogenous, as settlements just above and below the cutoffs should be similar in unobservable characteristics in the absence of treatment, as long as no manipulation occurs.